Tata Play: Satellites

+Tata Play Binge+ Set-Top Box

+Tata Play Binge+ Set-Top Box, formerly known as the Tata Sky Binge+ Set-Top Box, was introduced by Tata Play in December 2019.
+The device offers an integrated environment experience, combining traditional satellite television channels with popular Over-the-Top (OTT) streaming services like Amazon Prime Video, Apple TV+ and Netflix.
+Operating on the Google Android TV platform, it provides access to a variety of apps and games.
+Additionally, the set-top box supports channels in 4K resolution, enhancing the visual experience for users.

 Awards and recognition

 In March 2009, Tata Play became the first Indian DTH service provider to be awarded the ISO 27001: 2005 accreditation, the benchmark for information security.
 ISO 27001:2005 is an international standard that provides specifications and guidance for the establishment and proper maintenance of an Information Security Management System (ISMS).